rheamathias/SOFE3980U-Lab3-Part1/README.md

    kubectl expose deployment binarycalculator-deployment --type=LoadBalancer --name=binarycalculator-service
    ```

-8. Get the IP associated with the service and access the application with that IP at port 8080 using **http** protocol.
+8. Get the IP associated with the service and access the application with that IP at port 8080 using the **http** protocol.

 ## Discussion:
 1. Briefly summarize what you have learned about docker and Kubernetes including the used terminologies and their descriptions.